isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 - some, very few, slow queries, queries,
 - an unsaturated database, not bottlenecking globally on any base resource
 - a machine load going up by 2 from 1 to 3 (per thread problem, two queries?)
-- long running
+- long-running

 We have [seen this before]({{< ref "/content/posts/2019-11-18-a-blast-from-the-past.md" >}}), and we have seen it [a long time before that]({{< ref "/content/posts/2011-04-28-mysql-undo-log.md" >}}) as well.
 Let’s check the undo-log size:

 ![](/uploads/2020/10/mysql-undo-log.png)

-*Undo-Log shark fin perfectly co-inciding with the incident.*
+*Undo-Log shark fin perfectly coinciding with the incident.*

 We observe a shark fin in the Undo-Log size that perfectly matches the time span of the incident and the increased CPU time.